ejlp12/aws-workshop-neptune/docs/create_read_replica.md

 1. Once the read replica becomes available, click on the instance `neptune-{YOUR_NAME}-reader2`
 2. Go to the **Connectivity & Security** details, and copy the read replica **Endpoint**.

-    It should be something like: ``neptune-{YOUR_NAME}-cluster-reader2.xxxxxxxxxxxxxxx.{AZ_NAME}.rds.amazonaws.com`
+    It should be something like: `neptune-{YOUR_NAME}-cluster-reader2.xxxxxxxxxxxxxxx.{AZ_NAME}.rds.amazonaws.com`

-TODO:
+1. In your Cloud9, create a file `neptune-remote-replica.yml` in the folder `apache-tinkerpop-gremlin-console-3.4.1/conf`

+    ```
+    host: [neptune-{YOUR_NAME}-cluster-reader2.xxxxxxxxxxxxxxx.{AZ_NAME}.rds.amazonaws.com]
+    port: 8182
+    connectionPool: { enableSsl: true, trustCertChainFile: "SFSRootCAG2.pem"}
+    serializer: { className: org.apache.tinkerpop.gremlin.driver.ser.GryoMessageSerializerV3d0, config: { serializeResultToString: true }}
+    ```

+2. In the Cloud9 terminal, start your Gremlin console.

+    ```
+    cd apache-tinkerpop-gremlin-console-3.4.1/bin
+    ./gremlin
+    ```

+    Once you get prompt `gremlin>`, connect to Replica endpoint and try to count the Vertices and Edges

+    ```
+    :remote connect tinkerpop.server conf/neptune-remote-replica.yaml
+    :remote console
+    g.V.count()
+    g.E.count()
+    ```

+3. Do the same thing with the Primary (Writer), connect from Gremlin console using:

+    ```
+    :remote connect tinkerpop.server conf/neptune-remote.yaml
+    :remote console
+    g.V.count()
+    g.E.count()
+    ```

+!!!
+Warning
+    On a very large graph, those command can be very slow and not recommended.

-    Note: The read replica and primary database have the same records
+You should found that read replica and primary database have the same number of Vertices and Edges

 ## Modify DB Instance